 The price of that phone is worked into your monthly payments, so when you hit that vital contract expiration date, you’re effectively paying towards a phone you’ve already paid off.
 That’s madness!

-When it comes to that new contract, make sure you shop around for the right deal – that means doing your research to understand how many minutes, texts and GB of data you use each month then finding the cheapest appropriate offer.
+When it comes to that new contract, make sure you shop around for the right deal – that means doing your research to understand how many minutes, texts and GB of data you use each month and then finding the cheapest appropriate offer.

 On the topic of data: read this guide to reduce your usage and avoid nasty fees.

-It might feel there’s nothing you can do to keep on top of soaring fuel costs, especially for those who drive to work.
+It might feel like there’s nothing you can do to keep on top of soaring fuel costs, especially for those who drive to work.

 The good news is that’s not the case: in fact, we think our guide will help almost everyone save!